MLeidel/Desk-Queue/README.md

 ---

-descq is written in C along with Gtk3
+descq is written in C including Gtk3

 ---

-You might want to configure descq to run on system startup.
+You might want to configure descq to run on system startup or link it to a hotkey.

 ---